Prooftoys real number facts

 Example proof

 This is a proof that the negative of zero is zero.
 It uses the fact that a real number plus its negative is zero, but both of these facts ultimately rely only on standard axioms for the real numbers (the field axioms.
-It may seem obvious, but we don’t have to just assume it is true.
-And because it depends only on a handful of carefully-chosen axioms, it can be applied in situations that may be surprising.
+It may seem obvious, but we don’t just assume it is true.

 Hovering the mouse over a step’s step number gives you some